 Becoming more popular in recent years are Bluetooth™ mirrors, which combine generous LED lighting with built in speakers that can play your music whilst your phone is safely dry in another room.
 It can often be a chore to set up your phone or speaker in a safe spot when having a shower or bath, but a Bluetooth™ mirror is the perfect solution to play music, podcasts or relaxing sounds during a bath!

 Shaving socket mirrors include a built in shaver socket for use of an electric shaver or an electric toothbrush.
 This makes them a great 2 in 1 option as they provide ample lighting for carrying out bathroom tasks and avoid the need to install a separate socket.

 We’ve all been in a situation where you’ve stepped out of your bath or shower and your mirror is instantly unusable because of a swirling cloud of steam!
 Demister mirrors are a practical solution to this common problem.
 A thin demisting heat pad is placed behind the mirror which stops steam and condensation from building up.

 Simple and elegant styles are often a great choice for minimalist and contemporary bathrooms.
 If you'd rather not have LED or fluorescent lights attached to your mirror, a cheaper option is to go for a mirror without lights.
 They are available in a wide array of shapes and sizes, and some have integrated shelving which creates more space for your bathroom essentials.

 Vanity Bathroom Mirrors

-Vanity mirrors usually have some form of extendable ‘scissor’ arm that makes it easy to position exactly where required.
+Vanity mirrors usually have some form of extendable ‘scissor’ arm that makes it easy to position exactly where it is required.
 They come in varying degrees of magnification, making them ideal for when you need a close-up view.